What is myelodysplastic syndrome?

 When the amount of blasts in a child’s bone marrow exceeds 30 percent, the condition is considered to be acute myelogenous leukemia (AML), which is a type of leukemia characterized by an increase in a particular type of white blood cell.
 AML that has developed after MDS is, in general, much harder to cure than de novo AML (regular AML that started anew, without any underlying MDS or other disease).

-What are the symptoms of MDS?
+What are the symptoms of myelodysplastic syndrome?

-Because MDS is a disease of the bone marrow, initial symptoms are often related to abnormal bone marrow function.
+Because myelodysplastic syndrome (MDS) is a disease of the bone marrow, initial symptoms are often related to abnormal bone marrow function.
 The bone marrow is responsible for producing the body's red blood cells, white blood cells and platelets.
 The most common presenting symptom is bleeding related to low platelet counts.
 However, in many children, MDS is discovered accidentally when a child is having a routine blood test for other reasons.

 While your child may experience symptoms differently, the most common symptoms of MDS include: